Sri-HariHaran-R/PC-Build/README.md

 jdbc

 ## How to Run the project ?
+- Extract Images and Html zip file

-- Import all the files into your java IDE.
+- Import all the images and html files into your java webpages folder under your project.
+- Import java servlet files in your source packages folder.
-- Make sure you have created a jdbc database in your IDE.
+- Before running the project ,make sure you have created a jdbc database in your IDE.
 - Once created, run the pcweb.html file in your java IDE.